jasmic97/praticum/README.md

 3. Review outputs in the Results Viewer or export to desired formats.

 ## 🧾 Author
-This project was completed by [Your Name], MPH Biostatistics Student, as a practicum deliverable.
+This project was completed by Jason Joseph as a practicum deliverable.